kubero-dev/kubero/README.md

 ## Contributing
 All contributions are welcome!
- - Open an issue
+ - Rise an issue/bug/error
- - Add a feature or open a feature request
+ - Open a feature request
- - Discuss ideas in the discussions
+ - Discuss ideas in the discussions section or discord
- - Fix typos
+ - Fix typos (I do a lot of them)
  - Contribute code
  - Write articles